jupyterhub/repo2docker/docs/source/faq.md

 Hence the output of `--debug` can not be built with a normal `docker build -t .` or similar traditional docker command.

-Check out the [binder-examples](http://github.com/binder-examples/) github organization for example repositories you can copy & modify for your own use!
+Check out the [binder-examples](http://github.com/binder-examples/) GitHub organization for example repositories you can copy & modify for your own use!